We are responsible for issuing official geographic addresses for all residential and business premises in the area

 If you spot a problem with our address data (for example, incorrect coordinates, postcode or a spelling issue) then please let us know.
 Please provide as much detail as possible as this will help us investigate the issue more thoroughly.
 Please note; postcodes are issued and dealt with by Royal Mail.
 However we can update or change those seen via the FindMyAddress website which is our data.

-If you think you've found an anomaly, please contact the street naming and numbering team.
+If you think you've found an anomaly, please contact the Address Management Team.

 Who do we notify?